Last Updated on June 30, 2021 by Christine Kaaloa

 19. Join a cheap flight mailing list

 Scott’s Cheap Flights offers free and paid subscription newsletters on best priced flight searches.
-Sometimes, the flights are a mistake; other times, not.
+He’ll even find flights that are airlines pricing mistakes!
 Scott’s Cheap Flights finds them.
-I signed up for his newsletters a while ago, but being from the Hawaiian Islands, I didn’t find discounted flights going outbound (most were inbound).
-Still a good newsletter though, especially if you’re located in an easier state to travel from!
+I signed up for his newsletters, but finding cheap outbound flights from Hawaiian Islands is not easy on the whole.
+Still a good mailing list though!

-Skipplagged is a neat website allowing travelers to book cheap flights.
-The way it does this is by finding a route which loops through your destination by way of lesser known connections.
+Skipplagged is a website that allows travelers to book cheap flights.
+The way it does this is by finding a route, which loops through your destination by way of lesser known connections.
 Skiplagged only books one way flights.
 This way, you will book the route it finds and fly up to your city, then drop the rest of the connection.
-Yes, you’re paying less for a full fare flight by discarding half of it.
+You are actually paying less for a full fare flight by discarding half of it.
 Make sense?
 Head over to Skiplagged to test it out.